clicon/clixon-docs/configuration.rst

 ``CLICON_CONFIGFILE``
    The configure file itself.
 Due to bootstrapping reasons, its value is meaningless in a file but can be useful for documentation purposes.
 ``CLICON_CONFIGDIR``
    A directory of extra configuration files loaded after the main configuration.
-It can alsp be specified using the ``-E <dir>`` command-line option.
+It can also be specified using the ``-E <dir>`` command-line option.
 These extra configuration files are read in alphabetical order after the main configuration as follows:

    * leaf values are overwritten
    * leaf-list values are appended